chapel-lang/chapel/man/chpl.rst

 -----------

-The **chpl** command invokes the Chapel compiler. **chpl** converts one or more Chapel source files into an executable. **chpl** produces object files using either LLVM (preferred, default) or C. See LLVM Code Generation Options or C Code Generation Options below.
+The **chpl** command invokes the Chapel compiler. **chpl** converts one or more Chapel source files into an executable. **chpl** can be configured to produce object files using either LLVM or a C compiler.
+See LLVM Code Generation Options or C Code Generation Options below.

 SOURCE FILES
 ------------